nearform/commentami/docs/example-notifications.md

 As of today, the server uses the users `username` to identify a user.

-It's value is saved as the `author` or a comment and in the `mentions` array if one or more mentions `@<username>` are found in the comment content.
+It's value is saved as the `author` of a comment and in the `mentions` array if one or more mentions `@<username>` are found in the comment content.

 The mentions notifications process is automatic and will happen even if there is no authentication in place.
 As long as a client subscribe to the right channel (ie: `/users/{username}`), it will get notified if a mention happen.

 The "answers to comment" notification process needs one of the following:

-- the client provides an `author` field when adding a comment
+- the client provides an `author` field when adding a comment, or
 - an [authentication strategy and the `getUserFromRequest` option](/example-auth-and-user-data#add-authentication)

 Lastly, to create a deep link to the comment you should implement a `resolveUrl` function and pass it as follow to the plugin